-SG&A expenses during the three months ended September 30, 2009 were higher compared to the three months ended June 30, 2008 primarily due to higher expenses related to the shareholder litigation relating to our historical stock option practices, as well as higher employee-related expenses as a result of our application of a higher accrual rate for bonus for fiscal year 2010.
-The following are expenses that were recorded in the three months ended September 30, 2009 compared to the three months ended June 30, 2009:
+SG&A expenses during the three months ended December 31, 2009 were higher compared to the three months ended September 30, 2008 primarily due to higher employee-related expenses as a result of our application of a higher accrual rate for variable compensation for fiscal year 2010, as well as higher building impairment charges.

+The following are expenses that were recorded in SG&A expenses in the three months ended December 31, 2009 compared to the three months ended September 30, 2009:

-- \$66.6 million for employee-related expenses, compared to \$63.1 million in the three months ended June 30, 2009, - \$8.4 million for depreciation of fixed assets and amortization of purchased intangibles, compared to \$11.8 million during the three months ended June 30, 2009, - \$5.2 million for expenses related to the shareholder litigation relating to our historical stock option practices, compared to \$1.7 million benefit recorded during the three months ended June 30, 2009.
+- \$77.1 million for employee-related expenses, compared to \$66.6 million in the three months ended September 30, 2009, - \$11.3 million for expenses related to building impairment, compared to \$4.4 million gain recorded during the three months ended September 30, 2009, and - \$7.1 million for expenses related to the shareholder litigation relating to our historical stock option practices, compared to \$5.2 million recorded during the three months ended September 30, 2009.

-The SG&A expenses during the three months ended September 30, 2009 were lower compared to the three months ended September 30, 2008 primarily due to lower employee-related expenses as a result of a number of cost reduction activities that we had undertaken during the fiscal year ended June 30, 2009 and lower amortization of purchased intangibles as a result of the \$162.8 million impairment we recorded during the three months ended December 31, 2008.
-The following are expenses that were recorded in the three months ended September 30, 2009 compared to the three months ended September 30, 2008:
+The SG&A expenses during the three months ended December 31, 2009 were lower compared to the three months ended December 31, 2008 primarily due to lower employee-related expenses as a result of a number of cost reduction activities that we undertook during the fiscal year ended June 30, 2009 and lower amortization of purchased intangibles as a result of the \$162.8 million impairment we recorded during the three months ended December 31, 2008.

+The following are expenses that were recorded in SG&A expenses in the three months ended December 31, 2009 compared to the three months ended December 31, 2008:

-- \$66.6 million for employee-related expenses, compared to \$99.8 million in the three months ended September 30, 2008, and - \$8.4 million for depreciation of fixed assets and amortization of purchased intangibles, compared to \$15.1 million during the three months ended September 30,
+- \$77.1 million for employee-related expenses, compared to \$88.3 million in the three months ended December 31, 2008, and - No bad debt expense, compared to \$23.9 million during the three months ended December 31, 2008 for potential losses relating to heightened risk of non-payment of accounts receivable by customers facing financial difficulty.